 Built around the time of the Civil War, its prominent position at the end of the pier made it a natural backdrop for artists painting harbor pictures.
 Finally in the early 1930s, while critiquing a group of students’ pictures, several of which featured the little red shack, Lester Hornby, using a term often employed by French students to describe frequently painted sites, exclaimed, “What – Motif No. 1 again!”
 His fateful words stuck and since then the little red shack has been referred to as “Motif No. 1.”

 And for the past 65 years, Rockport has held a festival called 'Motif No. 1 Day.
-In 2016 it was held on May 21.
+In 2017 it will be held on May 20.
 (Learn more about it here.)

 History of Motif No. 1

 The shack was originally built circa 1884-85, according to L.M.
 Vincent in In Search of Motif No. 1: The History of a Fish Shack.
 Today’s Motif (or “Motive,” as the locals call it) is actually a replica.
 It was rebuilt by Rockport after the Blizzard of ’78 destroyed the first one.

 Motif No. 1 was first used for storing gear and fish.
 In the 1890s, the U.S. Naval fleet began to summer in Sandy Bay.
 The great battleships sent out launches to bring tourists to the ships, and visits by the 'Great Fleets' became one of the premier summer events on the North Shore.
 Advertisements in Boston suggested people rendezvous next to the 'fish shack on the rocks' to catch a launch to the ships, according to Leslie D. Bartlett in a 1998 Gloucester Times column.